soyRex-codes/Computer_Networks/Socket_client_server_connection_response/README.txt

-NOTE: Names and descriptions of all files submitted, with Detailed instructions for compiling and running the client and server programs are given below.
+NOTE: Names and descriptions of all files, with Detailed instructions for compiling and running the client and server programs are given below.